Background

 Now, the opposite of a real relationship is a pseudo-relationship, also known as a shared fantasy.
 It doesn't have any of these things.

 The parties usually signal invulnerability.
 They don't have common dreams or goals, and if they do, they're totally fantastic, and they don't translate into any type of planning or program.
 And there's an unrealistic perception of the partner, but there is idealized or devalued.

 So that's the first thing.
 Make sure to minimize micro-relationships and pseudo-relationships, shared fantasies, in your life.
 Focus on real relationship.

 Even if it means a period of celibacy, a period of being alone, it's well worth the waiting.

 Micro-relationships lead nowhere.
 They lead nowhere except, according to studies, to depression, anxiety, substance abuse, and occasionally heartbreak and traumatic injury.
-27% of micro-relationships, for example, datesend in sexual assault.
+27% of micro-relationships, for example, dates, end in sexual assault.

+Is this what you're looking for?
 Pseudo-relationships, and even much more disastrously, in total heartbreak, and in loss of autonomy and agency and self-efficacy.

 Shared fantasies is the worst thing that can happen to you.
-Be vigilant.
-Make sure you are in a real relationship.

 But relationships are one way of looking at your life, one aspect of your life.

 There's also you.
 You should be separate from your relationships.
 You should never merge with your partner.
 You should never fuse with your partner.
 You should never become one with your partner.
 You should always keep and maintain a boundary or boundaries.
 You should always keep your separateness.
-Being separate, being boundary, having autonomy and agency and self-efficacy, maintaining a separate life with separate interests, separate set of friends, separate pursuits, separate plans.
-This is critical to a happy couple.

 Happy couples are not about merging or fusing into a single organism with two heads.
 Happy couples are about bringing the idiosyncrasies, bringing the differences, bringing the separateness into the common area so that you can enjoy diversity and the differences between you.

-So maintaining individuality, maintaining yourself as separate entities, not dependent upon your partner, not outsourcing your the regulation of your moods and your emotions and your ego functions, but keeping this territory, this inner territory as a sacred ground where processes are taking place which are not subjected to public scrutiny or to the intrusion, invasion and involvement of your partner.
+So maintaining individuality, maintaining yourself as separate entities, not dependent upon your partner, not outsourcing the regulation of your moods and your emotions and your ego functions, but keeping this territory, this inner territory as a sacred ground where processes are taking place which are not subjected to public scrutiny or to the intrusion, invasion and involvement of your partner.
 This is very critical.

-But you can't do this if you continue to perceive yourself as a victim.
 This is the age of victimhood.
 Everyone is someone's victim.
 No one takes personal responsibility.
 No one agrees to be held accountable.
 Bad things mysteriously just happen.
+The passive voice is all the rage.

 Well here are some breaking news for you.
 You are nothing but the sum of your informed choices and decisions.
 Your informed choices and decisions define you.
 They define you for good and they define you for life.
 There is no going back in time.
 There is never a second chance.
 Don't believe the online nonsense.
 Your present shapes your future inexorably.